 |

 Categories – To know anything, first classify what it is.
 Reality becomes understandable when we group things, notice their features, and see how they fit together.

-Constitution of the Athenians – Here’s why this constitution works.
-Aristotle shows how the Athenian state runs, what makes it function, and what structures best support a flourishing society.
+Constitution of the Athenians – Aristotle shows how the Athenian state runs, what makes it function, and what structures best support a flourishing society.

-De Anima (On the Soul) – The soul makes a body do all the things living bodies do.
-Not a ghost in a machine, but the full set of capacities that let a being grow, sense, move, think, and act as itself.
+De Anima (On the Soul) – The soul makes a body do all normal functions - not a ghost in a machine, he says, but the full set of capacities that let a being grow, sense, move, and act as itself.

-Eudemian Ethics – Happiness is living a virtuous life guided by reason.
-Flourishing comes from practicing excellence in thought and action, moment by moment, over a lifetime.
+Eudemian Ethics – Flourishing comes from practicing excellence, guided by reason, in thought and action, moment by moment, over a lifetime.

 Generation and Corruption – Change is about how things come into being and pass away.
 Things transform while underlying reality persists, revealing nature’s patterns and rhythms.

-Metaphysics – To truly understand a thing, we need to see what it is, what it does, and the natural course it unfolds toward.
-A deep look at what underlies reality, why things exist, and how they develop according to their nature.
+Metaphysics – To truly understand a thing, see what it is, what it does, and what it's unfolding toward.

-Nicomachean Ethics – What is the best life imaginable?
-How can we make life an adventure and truly fulfilling?
+Nicomachean Ethics – What is the best life possible?
+Can we make it an adventure and fulfilling?
 Happiness and human flourishing come from acting with virtue, exercising reason, and embracing life fully in every choice and moment.

-On Interpretation – Nature is innocent and beyond labels, but what we call ‘truth’ or ‘falsehood’ emerges only when we put it into words.
-Language frames reality, allowing us to judge, reason, and communicate.
+On Interpretation – Nature is innocent, beyond labels, but what we call 'truth' or 'falsehood' energes only when we use language.
+This frames reality in words, allowing us to judge, reason, and communicate.

-Physics – The rational mind understands nature when we see things move and change, along with their causes and effects.
+Physics – We understand nature when we see things move and change, along with their causes and effects.
 While our intuition experiences life directly, reason lets us trace patterns, connections, and the principles behind what happens.

-Poetics – Just as math and science use models, art creates models of human life.
+Poetics – Just as science uses models, art creates models of life.
 Through tragedy, comedy, and story, we explore happiness and suffering, meaning and purpose, gaining insight into the rhythms of human experience.

 Politics – Man by nature is drawn to community and fellowship.
-Human fulfillment grows when we live with friends, neighbors, and fellow citizens, exercising our social and ethical capacities and finding shared purpose.
+Human fulfillment grows when we live with friends, neighbors, and fellow citizens on the polis.

-Posterior Analytics – This is reasoning ‘after’ we have the blueprint for analyzing.
-Uses the rules of “prior analytics” to understand how the world works.
+Posterior Analytics – This is reasoning 'after' we have the blueprint for analzing, offered in "Prior Analytics".

-Prior Analytics – This is reasoning ‘before’ we look at the world.
-The foundational blueprint of how analysis must work.
+Prior Analytics – This is reasoning 'before' we look at the world, a blueprint for analysis.

-Rhetoric – One's discovered truth skillfully shared with others.
-What matters is not merely what is said but the state of soul in which it is heard.
+Rhetoric – One's discovered truth ought to be skillfully shared with others.
+Even so, what truly matters is not what is said but the state of soul in which it is heard.

+|